What is CPU Benchmarking?

 In some cases, which industry professionals might call overclocking, the CPU runs faster than the proposed standard.
 Developers will measure peak performance and average performance to understand the full capacity of a CPU.
 Many different types of tests are run to test the speed or rendering quality of one of these devices.
 This is important as the CPU is an integral element of the computer that critically affects its performance in essential ways.

-See also What is an online presentation?
+See also What is a flash drive?

 CPU benchmarking is just one type of benchmarking for computer or PC design.
 Different organizations and groups have developed their own benchmarks for computer performance.
 Developers have their own methods and strategies to determine how fast or how well a CPU performs.
 Some people describe a benchmark as a “trainer with a stopwatch”, where the benchmark methodology monitors speed or performance.
 These types of observational features help ensure good overall design for computers and other similar devices.